trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

     - something from that Drifter'e backstory
 - The GM should never directly acknowledge the differences in the test.
 When asked, they can just say something along the lines of: "I don't know what you're talking about."

+Charley had a great idea for what the test might look like: basically it is just the candidate Drifts to an object and must observe their own inanimate/catatonic body.
+For some reason, only certain humans can handle this sight of themselves, so that is used to measure true Drift Compatibility.

+Some additional cool ideas I had inspired by this:

+- The test could be named after a famous Drift pilot that came up with it.
+This could be Nova as a nod to Charley and her characters (Nova in D:BL and Overclocked both develop human-machine consciousness transfer technology.
+- There could be like a strict training regime before this final test, in an effort to protect those who might not be able to pass, as failing the test means severe permanent mental damage.
+Those who try the test are doing it at great risk to themselves.
+- The test could also just be an endurance test for potential Drifters in that it forces them to pilot an object that is entirely incapable of moving.
+They feels incredibly claustrophobic and agency-killing to the Drifters--it is important to know whether they will be able to handle that kind of stress, especially as they may be piloting a drone when the drone is destroyed or loses power, effectively trapping them in a similar situation to that of the test.

 ---

 The Drift technology is a neural implant that must be surgically installed to the Drifters' brain stems.
 When a Drifter pilot enters the Drift, their body goes limp as they befall catatonia and slip into unconsciousness.